eddydg/learn-rebase-onto/README.md

 branch-3          G---H
 ```

-The objective for each exercise is to go from the `Before` state and try to reach the `After` state.
+The objective for each exercise is to go from the given `Before` state and try to reach the `After` state.
 There are many way to do this.
 Here we will use the power of [`git rebase`](https://git-scm.com/docs/git-rebase).

 ## Table of Content